The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Introduction

 Recently, studies have devoted increasing attention to developing techniques for characterizing the structure and dynamics of scientific and technological knowledge.
-While true progress is difficult to measure (and even define), such characterizations are useful both because they enable more systematic ways of documenting change and for the potential clues they offer into the underlying mechanisms.
-To date, perhaps the most common approach in this literature has been to represent knowledge as a network---where nodes represent concepts, discoveries, or inventions, and edges represent relationships among them---and then to leverage techniques from network science to examine patterns of connection over time \citep{uzzi2013atypical, rzhetsky2015choosing, acemoglu2016innovation, christianson2020architecture, dworkin2019emergent}.
-Conceptually, this approach is attractive because it maps well onto theories that suggest advances in science and technology result from recombinations of existing knowledge. \citep{schumpeter1983theory, fleming2001recombinant} Findings using network approaches largely underscore prior observations of dramatic changes in the structure and dynamics of scientific and technological knowledge, but they also add important nuance.
+While true progress is difficult to measure (and even define), such characterizations are useful both because they enable more systematic ways of documenting change and for the clues they offer into the underlying mechanisms.
+To date, perhaps the most common approach has been to represent knowledge as a network---where nodes represent concepts, discoveries, or inventions, and edges represent relationships among them---and then to leverage techniques from network science to examine changing patterns of connection over time \citep{uzzi2013atypical, rzhetsky2015choosing, acemoglu2016innovation, christianson2020architecture, dworkin2019emergent}.
+Conceptually, this approach is attractive because it maps well onto theories that suggest advances in science and technology result from recombinations of existing knowledge. \citep{schumpeter1983theory, fleming2001recombinant} Findings using network approaches support prior observations on the changing structure of scientific and technological knowledge, but they also add important new insight.
 In addition to growing in volume, scientific and technological knowledge has also become more complex, as measured by the degree of interconnectedness among components \citep{shi2015weaving, varga2019shorter}.
-Authors also observe that bridging---a common proxy for innovation, in which an idea spans two or more disconnected areas of a knowledge network---has declined precipitously over time \citep{mukherjee2016new, foster2015tradition}.
+Authors also observe that bridging---a common proxy for innovation, in which an idea spans two or more disconnected areas of a knowledge network---has declined precipitously \citep{mukherjee2016new, foster2015tradition}.